 When nothing helps you can try these ways to switch from private to public coverage:

-- Quit your job and sign for the unemployment benefits – you will fall into public insurance (only applies to people under 55 years of age).
+- Quit your job and sign up for unemployment benefits – you will fall into public insurance (only applies to people under 55 years of age).

 - Become a member of public health insurance in another EU country.

-- Registering as unemployed in Germany and get public insurance
+1. Registering as unemployed in Germany and getting public insurance

 According to the law, if a person receives unemployment benefit I, they can take out public insurance again (§ 5 para.
 1.2 SGB V).